 by Paul Kalanithi

-This book is in the second position in the recommendation list.
-During his last days, Paul wrote this mind-blowing book on the meaning of life, the brief life we live in, and why it is important to have a purpose.
-Bill Gates remarked that he was spellbound by the tenacity the writer showed by writing this book while the latter was dying.
+This book is in the second position on the recommendation list.
+During the last days, Paul wrote this mind-blowing book on the meaning of life, the brief life we live, and why it is important to have a purpose.
+Bill Gates remarked that the writer’s tenacity spellbound him in writing this book while the latter was dying.

 Few books take you to a new dimension of thinking and change your perspective altogether.
 Well, your search ends here.
 This book will teach you how to change your paradigm about life and why it’s important to think about everything from perspective.
-Imagine if the world would end two years from now, would you prioritize the same set of tasks that you did before knowing the collapse of the world?
+For example, imagine if the world ends two years from now.
+Would you prioritize the same set of tasks that you did before knowing about the collapse of the world?

 by Julian M. Allwood and Jonathan M. Cullen

-If you have ever wondered about recycling and reusing and couldn’t figure out which is better and why this book will throw light that will illuminate your mind.
-When we throw away the car or the refrigerator, how much we can still reuse and give a total reshape.
+Suppose you have ever wondered about recycling and reusing and couldn’t figure out which is better and why this book will throw light that will illuminate your mind.
+When we throw away the car or the refrigerator, how much can we still reuse and give a total reshape?

 by Kofi Annan

-This book is completely different than the other books.
+This book is completely different from the other books.
 It is about diplomacy.
-It’s about Kofi Annan’s work at the UN for 10 long years.
-This book could impress Bill Gates because it portrays a holistic picture of how Annan worked, how he arbitrated among member states and convinced them for world peace.
+In addition, it is about Kofi Annan’s work at the UN for 10 long years.
+This book could impress Bill Gates because it portrays a holistic picture of how Annan worked and how he arbitrated among member states and convinced them of world peace.

 by Jeremy Smith

-If you are ever interested in Chris Murray and his work, this is the book recommended by Bill Gates; you should pick up.
-It is a revolutionary book about how everyone’s health is at threat and how we collectively change that.
-As per the author of the book, Murray’s effort is incredible, and it can be called a highly independent work.
+If you are ever interested in Chris Murray and his work, Bill Gates recommends this book; you should pick it up.
+It is a revolutionary book about how everyone’s health threatens and how we collectively change that.
+As per the book’s author, Murray’s effort is incredible and can be called a highly independent work.

 by Yuval Noah Harari

 As human beings, we didn’t just drop out of the ocean on one sunny day.
 We evolved.
 We matured.
 And if someone would sit with you and tell you how you have become this “homo-sapiens,” would you not lend your ears in inquiry?
-This book recommended by Bill Gates is exactly that.
-The author weaves our history in such a beautiful manner that you can’t put it down.
+This book, recommended by Bill Gates, is exactly that.
+The author weaves our history so beautifully that you can’t put it down.

 By Vaclav Smil

-This book is for everybody – from vegan to carnivores.
-If you eat meat or don’t eat meat, you need to know should you at all eat meat!
-As per Gates, this is the most comprehensive book on the subject since the author covers the subject from all angles.
-You may not agree with everything, but to be aware of what you’re putting into your body is an essential thing to look at.
+This book is for everybody – from vegans to carnivores.
+If you eat or don’t eat meat, you need to know if you should eat meat!
+As per Gates, this is the most comprehensive book since the author covers the subject from all angles.
+You may not agree with everything, but being aware of what you’re putting into your body is an essential thing to look at.

 by Nick Lane

 This book will help you look at the origins of cellular life.
-And this book not only talks about plain theory; with each theory, the author presents data points that support the theory.
-You will also know about the evolution of Eukaryotes and how the use of energy in cells has been evolved.
+And this book talks about more than just basic theory.
+With each theory, the author presents data points that support the theory.
+You will also know about the evolution of Eukaryotes and how energy use in cells has evolved.